 Go for graphic, geometric shapes, or opt for a more organic feel with wavy shapes.
-Whatever pattern you choose, allow the tiles to be the star of the show by keeping the rest of the room sleek and simple.
+Whatever cute pattern ceramic tile you choose, allow the tiles to be the star of the show by keeping the rest of the room sleek and simple.

 Courtesy of Mercury Mosaics